iamvs-2002/iamvs-2002/README.md

 **You can find me everywhere: @iamvs2002**

-💻 **Skills**: Java, OOPs, Android Studio, Data Structures, MySql, GitHub
+💻 **Skills**: Java, OOPs, Android Studio, Data Structures, MySQL, GitHub

 ⚡ Fun fact: I can sketch your face in no time!